luhyphenwai/Unity-Pathfinding/README.md

 # Unity-Pathfinding
-Pathfinding algorithms implemented in the Unity game engine
+Pathfinding algorithm visualizer implemented in the Unity game engine